alijah1696/CS-40-HW1/README.md

 Constraints:
   The restoration program should process even large images efficiently under 20 seconds Hanson’s data structures are available and must be used when appropriate(except for arrays)

+Implementations:
+  Reading File-

+  Restoration-

+  Conversion-
+    opening the input and output file and checking if the input file is in the correct "P2" format. skip any comments present in the file and read the image dimensions and maximum pixel value. write the appropriate "P5" header to the output file read each pixel value from the P2 file and write it in binary format to the P5 file. closes the file